elo33011/NetOps-agent-demo/README.md

 # NetOps Agent Demo

 This is a simple show case of a Network Operation Agent supporting a network topology.
-By going through a chat prompt, you ask the agent to perform diagnosis on the network topology it supports.
+By using a chat prompt, you ask the agent to check the health of the network and perform troubleshooting if there is any issue.
+Treat it like an network engineer.

 ## Concept